 To diagnose this disease, a sleep study is necessary.
 This study can mostly be done at home but a small percentage of people with other health issues, such as heart failure, or patients who would benefit from other forms of monitoring such as an EEG (brain wave monitoring) to evaluate the brain function, might require a laboratory sleep study.

 Sleep apnea treatment options

 The non-invasive treatment of this disease is generally built on a continuous positive airway pressure (CPAP) machine and encouraging weight loss.

 For people with mild form of OSA mouth guard (oral appliances) shown to be beneficial.

-In patients who don’t respond to non-invasive treatment different kind of surgery options exist.
+In patients who don’t respond to non-invasive treatment different kinds of surgery options exist.

 OSA in Children

 The presentation of sleep apnea in children is a little different than adults.